World of Transport Books

 Contributor: 1

 Hi.
-Flightglobal announced Monday that they are ceasing publication of the JP Airline Fleets Intl book and that the current edition will be the last one.
-I'm very sad to hear this as I find it very useful.
-The quality has declined slightly the last few years but it's still the best print fleet book there is.
-The JP Airline Fleets Intl. book was first published in 1966 and was published by BUCHAIR until about five years ago when they sold it to Flightglobal.
-Perhaps someone else will take over and use the same name?
+Flightglobal announced Monday that they are ceasing publication of the JP Airline Fleets Intl book, making this current edition the last one.
+I'm very sad to hear this as I find it very useful for aircraft spotters.
+The quality has declined slightly over the last few years, but it's still the best print airline fleet directory available.
+The JP Airline Fleets Intl. book was first published in 1966 by BUCHAIR, which continued until about five years ago when they sold it to Flightglobal.
+Perhaps someone else will take over and continue the Buchair publication under the same name?

 Contributor 2:

 I believe it was just a matter of time before that decision would be made.
-It was always a bit outdated when it was published and this became even more the case with all the data available on the Web.
-Like for many things, its time is over.
+It was always a bit outdated when it was published, and this became increasingly true with all the data available on the Web.
+Like many things, its time is over.

 Contributor 3: